What To Do and See in Granada Spain: It’s Not Just the Alhambra

 You’re so high you can even look down on the Albaicín and the River Darro.
 In my view, this view is superior to, and much less crowded, than the view at Plaza San Nicolás.

-Sacromonte is also home to the Museo Cuevas Del Sacramonte.
+Sacromonte is home to the Museo Cuevas Del Sacramonte.
 The museum features 10 different recreated caves.
-Its exhibits explain how the gypsies lived and the origins of flamenco.

 entrance to Sacromonte Abbey, a hidden gem in Granada